 (af(x)+bg(x))dx=af(x)dx+bg(x)dx\int \left(af(x) + bg(x)\right)\,dx = a\int f(x)\,dx + b\int g(x)\,dx

-This lets you split sums and pull out constants.
-It does not let you split a product in general.
+It lets you split sums and pull out constants, but it does not let you split a product in general.

 A basic formula often reappears with axax or ax+bax+b inside it.
 If a0a \ne 0, these are common direct results: